fedepaj/tappo/README.md

 ```

 ### Bridge between MQTT-SN and MQTT
-We will use mosquitto like [here](https://aws.amazon.com/it/blogs/iot/how-to-bridge-mosquitto-mqtt-broker-to-aws-iot/).
+We will use mosquitto like in [this aws blog post](https://aws.amazon.com/it/blogs/iot/how-to-bridge-mosquitto-mqtt-broker-to-aws-iot/).

 To begin we need the following from Amazon: